djbutler/silk/about.md

 We observe that prior research adopting these strategies has been both impactful and also quite rare in the domain of telemanipulation.
 (Leeper, Hauser, Dragan).

+We are particularly interested in interfaces that take advantage of mid-level perceptual information - point clouds, planes, edges.
+This type of information is can be acquired more robustly in a wider variety of settings than high-level perceptual information such as object categories (e.g. distinguishing book vs. box, or apple vs. pear).
+In this way, we hope to improve the usability and efficiency of teleoperation without sacrificing too much of its generality.